j-carson/wa-leg-api/docs/QuickStart.md

 ## To dos

-The stub functions accept arguments of the correct type, but applying type information for the return values is not yet implemented, so every field is returned as a string.
+The input arg names are in python-standard camelcase, but the return keys in the dictionary are all lower case.
+Sorry for the inconsistency.

-The input arg names are in python-standard camelcase, but the return keys in the dictionary are not yet camel-cased.
-They are all lower case.
+The documentation should really include the dict structure returned by each function, rather than pointing to the leg.wa.gov documentation.

-The documentation should really include the dict structure returned, rather than pointing to the leg.wa.gov documentation.
+The function GetLegislativeBillListFeatureData in the LegislationService is not yet implemented.

 ## Developers